 After visiting the Canary Islands, I fell in love with Aloe Vera cosmetics that became my true friend.

 6. Catch a wave: try windsurfing, surfing or kiteboarding in Lanzarote and Fuerteventura

 Both Fuerteventura and Lanzarote offer amazing conditions for active holidays and practicing extreme sports.

 In Lanzarote, Famara beach in the Northwest part of the island is considered the best for surfing.
 It is famous for its big ocean waves, and it attracts surfers from all over the world.
 The top spot for windsurfing is Playa de las Cucharas, Costa Teguise.

 Being windier, Fuerteventura is an ideal place for windsurfing lovers.
 Check Playa de la Barca, a kiteboarding and windsurfing paradise in Fuerteventura.

 Located there the René Egli Windsurfing Centre hosts the windsurfing and kiteboarding World Cup every year.

 Even if you never tried windsurfing and you are not sure if you want to try, head to Playa de la Barca, look at all these enthusiasts and happy people in the water, and in a couple of hours, you will see yourself on the board.

-There are many schools with professional instructors who will teach you how to start.
+There are some good kitesurfing courses with professional instructors who will teach you how to start.

 Where to stay in Lanzarote?